AurelienCasimir/PrivateDNS/README.md

 ```
 $ sudo ./proxy.sh <XPIR folder path> <server IP address>
 ```
+If the server is not listening on the default port add <port> at the end of the previous command.

 To stop the execution of the proxy:
 ```
 sudo pkill xpir_proxy